archlinux-fan/arch-install/README.md

 ip link set DEVICE up
 ```

-Connect to the network:
+*Connect to the internet:*
-- Ethernet—plug in the cable.
+- Plugin in ethernet cable or
-- Wi-Fi—authenticate to the wireless network using iwctl.
+- Wi-Fi — connect to your wireless network using iwctl.
 ```Bash
 iwctl
 device-list